-There's different views you can have on this.
-You could say, well, the cost is the price of the first coffee beans that the company bought, the first pound, which would be 10.
-Now, this would be called the FIFO method.
-It's the First In, the First Out method.
-So the first item that the business manufactures or bought would also be the first item that the business sells.
-This would give me a profit of 15.
-And then, my ending inventory would be 16, which is the pound of beans that we didn't sell.
+On one possible view, the COGS is the price of the first unit of coffee beans that the company bought—that is, $10.
+This is called the first in first out (FIFO) method, because it assumes that the first item that the business manufactures or buys is also the first item that it sells.
+This method gives a profit of $15 and an ending inventory of $16, which is the unit of beans that was not sold.

-Now, there's another way to look at this.
-One could say, well, shouldn't my cost of goods sold be the last item that I sold, the 16?
-So now my cost of goods sold would be 16, my profit would be 9, and my ending inventory would be the $10 from the first item that I bought.
-This would be called the LIFO method.
-So it's a Last In, First Out.
-The last item I bought is the first item that I sell.
-The LIFO method is allowed under US-GAAP, but not under IFRS.
+On another view, the COGS should be the price of the last item that the business sold.
+Thus, the COGS would then be $16, the profit $9, and the ending inventory would be the $10 from the first item that bought.
+This is called the last in first out (LIFO) method, because it assumes that the last item the business bought is the first item that it sells.
+The LIFO method is allowed under US GAAP, but not under IFRS.